lulzbot3d/lulzbot-config/README.md

 ### Branch Usage

-main: Not used currently for any LulzBot printer.
+- main: Not used currently for any LulzBot printer.
-mini3_stable: Production LulzBot Mini3 printers should be on this branch.
+- mini3_stable: Production LulzBot Mini3 printers should be on this branch.
-develop: Used for R&D development of LulzBot Mini3 configurations.
+- develop: Used for R&D development of LulzBot Mini3 configurations.
-AMOS_main: Main branch for the LulzBot version of the AMOS printer.
+- AMOS_main: Main branch for the LulzBot version of the AMOS printer.
-AMOS_develop: Used for R&D development of the LulzBot version of the AMOS printer.
+- AMOS_develop: Used for R&D development of the LulzBot version of the AMOS printer.
-Symlink_folder: An old branch used when developing the symbolic link configuration method.
+- Symlink_folder: An old branch used when developing the symbolic link configuration method.
 Should not be used anymore.
-Will not recieve updates.
+Will not receive updates.
-Mini3_config: An old branch some early Mini3 printers were on.
+- Mini3_config: An old branch some early Mini3 printers were on.
 Should not be used anymore.
 Will not receive updates.